Top 10 Terrible Chinese Emperors

 Han Ling Di was the twelfth emperor of the Eastern Han Dynasty.
-Dissolute by nature, he neglected state affairs and instead chose to indulge in women.
+Dissolute by nature, he neglected state affairs and overindulged in women.
 Worse, the court came to be dominated by eunuchs during his reign, the worst of these being the hated Zhang Rang.
 To fund the emperor’s lavish lifestyle and to line their own pockets, corrupted court officers levied increasingly unbearable taxes on the peasants.
 Han Ling Di himself also approved the practice of selling political offices for money.
 This irredeemably damaged the integrity of the already teetering Eastern Han Dynasty.

 Without surprise, Han Ling Di’s actions were major catalysts for the demise of the Eastern Han Dynasty 31 years later.
 His appalling policies infuriated and empowered various warlords and politician factions, with open conflict breaking out between these shortly after Han Ling Di’s death.
-As a result of this power grabbing, China was fragmented into three, giving rise to the famous Three Kingdoms Era.
+As a result of the subsequent power grabbing, China was fragmented into three, giving rise to the famous Three Kingdoms Era.
 No thanks to this horrible ruler, hundreds and thousands of Chinese died in decades of continuous civil war.
 The Middle Kingdom would also not be reunited until 60 years later.